VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: -0.2ex VideoPASTA

-\paragraph{Query Generation.} We use InternVL2.5-38B~\cite{internvl2_5} to automatically generate a variety of spatial queries (prompt provided in Appendix, Figure~\ref{fig:spatial-reasoning-prompt}).
-These queries cover key aspects of spatial understanding, including occlusion (e.g., ``Which object is partially hidden behind another?''), depth perception (e.g., ``Which item appears closest to the camera?''), relative positioning (e.g., ``How many objects occupy the left vs.\ right third of the frame?''), foreground-background relationships, and frame layout (e.g., ``Which objects are at the top versus bottom edge?'').
+We generate a variety of spatial queries covering key aspects of spatial understanding, including occlusion (e.g., ``Which object is partially hidden?''), depth perception (e.g., ``Which item appears closest to the camera?''), relative positioning (e.g., ``How many objects are present in the left third vs.\ the right third of the frame?''), foreground-background relationships, and frame layout (e.g., ``Which objects are near the top edge vs.\ the bottom edge?'').

-\paragraph{Preferred Response Generation.} To capture fine-grained spatial details, we sample the input video at 32 fps.
-The baseline Qwen2.5-VL~\cite{qwen2.5-VL} model is then explicitly prompted to provide coherent and detailed descriptions of object interactions, depth cues, and spatial configurations across neighboring frames.
-This ensures that the generated preferred responses accurately reflect the true spatial relationships in the video.

-\paragraph{Adversarial Response Generation.} We generate challenging examples by undersampling videos at 1 fps and modifying prompts to induce spatial errors.
-For occlusion queries, adversarial prompts instruct the baseline model to describe all objects as fully visible, even when occluded (e.g., stating ``the person is fully visible'' when partially hidden behind a counter).
-For depth-related queries, prompts require the model to reason that all objects are equidistant, disregarding clear perspective cues (e.g., claiming ``the cup and the mountain are at the same distance from the camera'').
-These intentionally flawed responses act as adversaries to test and refine precise spatial reasoning.